 The Best Definition of Gossip

 “Gossip” is a hard word to define, almost like trying to nail Jell-O to the wall.
 Some say gossip is passing along information that is not true, while others say it is simply the passing along of any information about another person, regardless of accuracy.
-But I think Matt Mitchell, pastor of Lance Evangelical Free Church in Lanse, PA, hits the nail on the head in the best definition of gossip that I’ve found.
+But I think Matt Mitchell, pastor of Lance Evangelical Free Church in Lanse, PA, hits the nail on the head in the best definition of gossip I’ve found.
 Matt defines gossip this way: Sinful gossip is bearing bad news behind someone’s back out of a bad heart.

 Think with me for a few moments about the three key elements of Matt’s definition of gossip, and how what we may call “New Life Communication” (developed in Ephesians 4:25-32) stands in stark contrast.